Pontius Pilate (film)

 This film takes a perspective on events surrounding the Passion of Jesus Christ by focusing on Pontius Pilate, the Procurator of Judea who condemned Him to death.
 Pilate is a man for whom nothing seems to go as planned.

 The film was produced in Italy and released there on 15 February 1962.

+Plot

+Pontius Pilate, on trial by Emperor Caligula for abuse of power, recounts the events that led to the crucifixion of Jesus Christ.